 - This drug may cause an abnormal heartbeat or low blood pressure if given too fast.
 Sometimes, this has been deadly.
-The doctor will watch your child’s heart closely when your child gets this drug.
-Tell your child’s doctor right away if your child has a fast, slow, or abnormal heartbeat during or after a dose.
+Your doctor will watch your heart closely when you get this drug.
+Tell your doctor right away if you have a fast, slow, or abnormal heartbeat during or after a dose.

 - It is used to help control certain kinds of seizures.

-- If your child has had liver problems in the past while taking this drug or phenytoin.
+- If you have had liver problems in the past while taking this drug or phenytoin.

 This is not a list of all drugs or health problems that interact with this drug.